DY Pegasi: An SX Phoenicis Star in a Binary System with an Evolved Companion: Observations and Analysis

 \subsection{The $O-C$ Diagram \footnote{Because the amplitude of $f_{0}$ is about 46 times larger than that of $f_1$ and the times of maximum light are dominated by the $f_0$ mode, $O-C$ method can be used effectively to analyze the pulsating and orbital parameters in this case. }}

 Based on the observations between 2003 and 2019 (see Figure~\ref{fig:lc}), the light curves around the maxima were fitted by a fourth polynomial.
 We have obtained 139 times of maximum light from these light curves, and estimated their uncertainties via Monte Carlo simulations.
 The newly determined times of maximum light and the uncertainties are listed in Table~\ref{tab:Tmax_newly}.
-In \citet{Li2010}, 412 pe/CCD times of light maximum of DY Peg have been collected, which are also used in our $O-C$ analysis.
-In addition, 138 times of maximum light in $V$ band are collected from the literature, which are listed in Table~\ref{tab:Tmax_collected}.
-Totally, 689 times of maximum light spanning 70 years are used to perform the $O-C$ analysis in this work. \footnote{In the following analysis, we give typical uncertainties 0.0006 days and 0.0005 days to the times of maximum light in the literature detected by photoelectric photometers and CCD cameras respectively, which did not give corresponding uncertainties. }
+In \citet{Li2010}, 412 times of light maximum of DY Peg obtained from photoelectric or CCD data had been collected, which are also used in our $O-C$ analysis.
+In addition, 138 times of maximum light in the $V$ band are collected from the literature, which are listed in Table~\ref{tab:Tmax_collected}.
+In total, 689 times of maximum light spanning 70 years are used to perform the $O-C$ analysis in this work. \footnote{In the following analysis, we give typical uncertainties of 0.0006 days and 0.0005 days to the times of maximum light in the literature detected by photoelectric photometers and CCD cameras, respectively, which did not give corresponding uncertainties. }

-As that have been shown in \citet{Li2010}, a linear or quadratic fit cannot reproduce the times of light maximum precisely.
+As it has been shown by \citet{Li2010}, a linear or quadratic fit cannot reproduce the times of light maximum precisely.
 Consequently, we fit the times of light maximum with a quadratic plus a function of sines, which imply they are affected by the linear change of the pulsation period of the star and by a light traveling time effect of the star in a binary system of an elliptical orbit \citep{Paparo1988}.
 The calculated times of light maximum have the form

 where $\phi$ is the solution of Kepler's equation